Thursday, November 28, 2024

 Joseph William Robertson, namesake of Robertson Hill and previous owner of the French Legation, was fifth mayor of Austin in 1843; part of the period in question.
 In 1839–40 he represented Bastrop County in the House of Representatives of the Fourth Congress of the Republic of Texas.
 At the end of his term Robertson moved to Austin (Handbook of Texas).
 He was also apparently the physician attached to the battalion of Col. Henry Jones' regiment in Austin in 1842.

 Robertson's son-in-law, Robert A. Smith, was the brother of Mary Smith Mitchell.
 Far from being a random reporter, she was part of the Robertson extended family and in 1905 wrote about the Tonkawa camp at Republic Square: "Early Days In City Of Austin" (The Austin Statesman, Apr 2, 1905).
-This was another of O’Dell’s cited sources (white paper).
+This was another of O’Dell’s cited sources.
 In the same article she also wrote about Austin during the evacuation of 1842.
 But

 • she never gives a date on the camp